Metalymph/ArrayVsHashed/README.md

 # ArrayVsHashed
-A parallel for comparing Array and Hashed data structures performance in middle and worst case.
+A parallel `Clock` based test for comparing Array and Hashed (mainly Set) data structures performance in middle and worst case.